KassoumHabibou/portfolio/content/_index.md

           date_start: '2018-07-01'
           date_end: '2018-09-01'
           description: |2-
-              * Managed and performed a data quality analysis of survey data of Niger;
+              * Managed and performed data quality analysis on survey data from Niger.
-              * Estimated malnutrition rates (chronic, severe and acute) by place of residence and region using survey data from Niger;
+              * Estimated malnutrition rates using survey data from Niger.
-              * Interacted closely with the NIPN team in using statistical software and interpreting results.
+              * Interacted closely with the NIPN team to use statistical software and interpret results.
     design:
       columns: '2'